A wild look inside Drew Brees post-playoff win birthday bash: An ice luge, Choppa, much more

 That was just the beginning if you were one of the lucky few that got invited to Drew Brees' early surprise birthday bash for his 40th birthday.
 Brees' actual birthday is Tuesday, Jan.
 15.

-The party, put on by New Orleans event planners an.gle events, happened late Sunday at Port Orleans Brewery, 4124 Tchoupitoulas Street, in the Irish Channel.
+The party, put on by New Orleans event planners an.gle events, happened late Sunday at Port Orleans Brewery, 4124 Tchoupitoulas Street, in Uptown.
 Former Saints offensive lineman Zach Strief, who now provides color commentary for Saints games with WWL Radio, is an owner of the brewery.

 Can't see post?
 Click here.